rust-embedded/wg/README.md

 [Help wanted!]: https://github.com/search?q=org%3Arust-embedded+is%3Aopen+label%3A%22help+wanted%22&type=Issues

-- Join our weekly meetings on IRC.
+- Join our weekly meetings on Matrix.
 We use these meetings as a faster, synchronous alternative to the RFC threads on GitHub.
 The agenda is [posted] in the issue tracker of this repository in advance to the meeting.
 Everyone is free to join the meeting and share their thoughts.
 You can also nominate an existing GH thread for discussion if you think it would benefit from a more